Open-Rails/OpenRails/README.md

+## Getting Started

-Create a .env file in root and set SERVER_PORT=8081 This will set the nestjs server to run on 8081
+Create a .env file in root and set SERVER_PORT=8081, or whatever port you want to use Run 'yarn install' to install all dependencies
-The react client app runs on 3000

-Use the 'yarn run dev' command to start both client and server at the same time
+## Commands

+Run 'yarn dev' to run the client + server in development mode Run 'yarn build' and then 'yarn start' in order to to first build the client app, and then start the NestJS server.
+The NestJS server will serve up the client app.

+## Default Ports

+NestJS Server: 8081
+React Client app: 3000 (only used when running in dev mode)